chollette/Liver-Disease-Classification-Azure-ML-Capstone-Project/starter_file/README.md

 ### Results
-From experiments, tuning the *n_estimators*, *max-depth*, and *Subsample* parameters resulted in a 99.988% accuracy of the XGBOOST model.
+From experiments, tuning the hyperparameters resulted in *n_estimators = 1000*, *max-depth = 5*, and *Subsample = 0.8* which contributed to the high accuracy value of 99.988% accuracy of the XGBOOST model.
 Performance can visualized in the provided images.

 **The RunDetails Widget View of the XGBOOST HypyerDrive Run**
 ![](images/hyperdrive-run-widget.jpg)